$0 District of Columbia Foster Care Quick-Start Checklist

 • Visiting CFSA's website, which provides a process overview and links to agency contact pages — but no comparison data, no licensing timelines by agency, and no information about which agencies specialize in which placement types

-• Attending one or more agency orientation sessions (each agency runs its own, typically 1-2 hours) to evaluate fit — but each session is designed to recruit you into that agency, not to help you compare across agencies
+• Attending one or more agency orientation sessions (each agency runs its own; format and schedule vary) to evaluate fit — but each session is designed to recruit you into that agency, not to help you compare across agencies

 • Reading DCMR Title 29, Chapter 60 directly — the full regulatory framework for foster home licensing in the District — which is written for regulators and agency staff, not prospective foster parents

-• Searching Reddit (r/washingtondc, r/fosterit) and Facebook groups (DC Foster & Adoptive Parent Association) for firsthand accounts, which are valuable but reflect individual experiences with specific workers at specific agencies
+• Searching Reddit (r/washingtondc, r/fosterit) and Facebook groups (DC Foster and Adoptive Parent Advocacy Center) for firsthand accounts, which are valuable but reflect individual experiences with specific workers at specific agencies

 • Calling CFSA's main line, which will direct you to the agency list and tell you to contact agencies directly